photon-delight/csv_import/README.md

-# tool for converting ABSA bank statements (in CSV format) into the layout which is accepted by sage accounting
+# script which imports ABSA bank statements (downloaded in CSV format), and exports (in CSV format) into a layout which is acceptable by Sage Accounting